Charles F. Sullivan: Entry into politics

-Election as Mayor of Worcester
+Mayor of Worcester

 Sullivan first ran for Mayor in 1943, however he lost that election to the Republican candidate William Bennett.
 Sullivan ran again for the Mayoralty in 1945, this time he was elected.
-Sullivan he was sworn into the office of Mayor at the age of 41.

-Mayoral term

 During his term as mayor Sullivan worked to develop the new Worcester Airport, blacktop the city's streets, covering up the old streetcar tracks that were no longer in use and to clean up the city's pension system.
 Sullivan was reelected mayor in 1948 and he served until 1949 when Worcester changed its city government to a Plan E format, under which the mayor is no longer popularly elected but is instead selected by votes of the City Council.

 Lieutenant Governor of Massachusetts

-On November 3, 1948 Sullivan was elected as Lieutenant Governor of Massachusetts, he was also reelected as mayor of Worcester and until 1949 he served in both capacities.
+On November 3, 1948, Sullivan was elected as Lieutenant Governor of Massachusetts, he was also reelected as mayor of Worcester and until 1949 he served in both capacities.
 Sullivan was reelected a lieutenant governor in 1950 of Massachusetts, he ran for reelection in 1952, however he lost in the Republican landslide of that year.

 Post political career

-Sullivan retired from politics and opened up a liquor store.

-Sullivan died on August 24, 1962.
+Following his defeat, Sullivan retired from politics and opened up a liquor store.
+He died on August 24, 1962 at Saint Vincent Hospital.